Tottenham: Sport

 Tottenham is the home of Premier League football club Tottenham Hotspur.
 From 1899 until 2017, the club's home ground was White Hart Lane.
 In 2017, White Hart Lane ground closed and demolition commenced to make way for a new stadium on the same site, known as the Tottenham Hotspur Stadium, as part of a wider project for the redevelopment of the area.
 The new stadium was due to open in September 2018, but was delayed until later in the 2018–19 season.
 The stadium was opened on 3 April 2019.
 For the 2017–18 season and most of the 2018–19 season, the club played their home games at Wembley.

 Tottenham also has two non-League football clubs, Haringey Borough F.C. who currently play at Coles Park Stadium and Park View who play at the White Hart Lane Community Sports Centre.

 Media

 The Tottenham & Wood Green Independent is a local newspaper published by Newsquest.

-Namesakes
+Tottenham cake

 Tottenham cake is a sponge cake baked in large metal trays, covered either in pink icing or jam (and occasionally decorated with shredded desiccated coconut).
-Tottenham cake "was originally sold by the baker Henry Chalkley from 1901, who was a Friend (or Quaker), at the price of one old penny, with smaller mis-shaped pieces sold for half an old penny."
+Tottenham cake's origins are unclear.
+There is reference to "tottenham cakes" as early as 1891 when the Far Famed Cake Company are credited as the originators of the confection.
+Another source states the cake "was originally sold by the baker Henry Chalkley from 1901, who was a Friend (or Quaker), at the price of one old penny, with smaller mis-shaped pieces sold for half an old penny".
 The pink colouring was derived from mulberries found growing at the Tottenham Friends burial ground.
-Originally "a peculiar local invention" of north London, the cake is now mass-produced by the Percy Ingle chain of bakers.
+Originally "a peculiar local invention" of north London, the cake was later mass-produced by bakery chains such as Percy Ingle and Greggs.
 The cake featured on The Great British Bake Off TV programme broadcast Tuesday 17 September 2013 on BBC2.